 - Local, professional care from an accredited provider in your area

-- A routine hearing exam plus three follow-up visits for fitting and adjustments**
+- A routine hearing exam plus the first year (12 months) of follow-up visits for fitting and adjustments after purchase**

 Help Along Your Way

-- A worry-free purchase with a 45-day trial and 3-year warranty***
+- A worry-free purchase with a 60-day trial and 3-year warranty***

 Two types of hearing aids from which to choose